bobsanjo/kauai/README.md

 ## Kauai 2023 Trip

 Tanya and Bobby flew to Kauai in January 2023 on Southwest Airlines.

 The flight was not full, so we had plenty of room to relax.
-It's a little over a 5 hour flight.
+It's a little over a 5 hour flight from San Jose.

 ***Ukelele Player***